 The Envelopes are started by a gate signal.
 The envelopes will sustain as long as a gate signal is still present.
 When the gate is off, the release of the envelope happens.
 The Switch labeled Keyboard/ On/External selects whether the envelopes are triggered from the keyboard, on, or from an external trigger source.
 When Keyboard triggering is selected, the envelopes are triggered from the keyboard gate signal.
 When the switch is set for On/ external, the Envelopes are on if nothing is plugged into the external trigger input.
 In this case the envelopes sustain at the level determined by the sustain controls.
-This is useful for keeping the envelopes sustaining without holding a key down when you want to process an external audio signal through the filters with out using the keyboard, or create drones.
+This is useful for keeping the envelopes sustain audio signal through the filters with out using the keyboard, or create drones.
 When On/external is selected and a footswitch or external gate signal is applied to the envelope gate input on the back panel, the envelopes are triggered from that input.

-RATE CONTROL INPUT:

-The Control Input on the back labeled RATE is a CV input for external control of the Voyager's Envelope time constants.
+RATE CONTROL INPUT: The Control Input on the back labeled RATE is a CV input for external control of the Voyager's Envelope time constants.
 The Input accepts -5 to 5 Volts, or an expression pedal like the EP-1.
 An expression pedal or a positive voltage applied here decreases the attack, decay, and release times from where the front panel is set for both the filter and the volume EGRs.
-A negative voltage will increase the attack, decay, and release times front panel is set for both the filter and the volume EGRs.
-A negative voltage will increase the attack, decay, and release times from where the front panel is set for both the filter and the volume EGRs.
+A negative voltage will increase the attack, decay, and release times from both the filter and the volume the front panel is set for both the filter 22).